 brown butter cookies

 We like to brown butter for a lot of our recipes and these cookies are no exception!
 If you’re not familiar with brown butter, it’s an incredibly easy method that entails cooking butter over medium heat until it begins to foam and turn golden brown.
-It usually takes about eight minutes or a bit less and the toasted, nutty aroma of the brown butter adds so much additional flavor that we never whip up a batch of chocolate chip cookies without it!
+It usually takes about 10 minutes and the toasted, nutty aroma of the brown butter adds so much additional flavor that we never whip up a batch of chocolate chip cookies without it!

 To ensure your brown butter is a success, here are a few quick tips:

 - Make sure to use a lighter colored pot so that you can easily tell when the butter has browned.

 - Stir the mixture (or swirl the pot) occasionally to help it cook evenly and prevent burning.

 - Don’t leave your pot unattended — the butter can go from brown to burnt incredibly quickly so you’ll need to keep an eye on it.

 chocolate chips, marzipan and walnuts!

 And now let’s talk about our mix-ins!
 I used a combination of chocolate chunks, marzipan and walnuts.
 We love the added crunch from the walnuts, but they’re definitely optional.
 If you don’t have any walnuts on hand you can just leave them out or even add a bit more chocolate or marzipan to the mixture.

 As for the chocolate, I used a combination of dark chocolate and semisweet chocolate that I chopped into chunks.
 I normally choose one or the other, but we had lots of scrap chocolate that I wanted to use up so these cookies got a mix of the two!
 You can also use chocolate chips for this recipe, but keep in mind that you won’t get the beautiful melted puddles of chocolate that you get from chopped chocolate.